Rob--W/browser-action-jplib/docs/browser-action.md

 There are only a few differences between this Jetpack module and the `chrome.browserAction` API:

 1. Tab-specific behavior cannot be defined, because the chrome.tabs API is not emulated in Firefox.
-   Consequently, all `tabId` parameters are ignored, and the `browserAction.onClicked` is triggered without any parameters.
+   Consequently, all `tabId` parameters are ignored.
 2. The `setIcon` method does not support the `imageData` parameter.
 3. A new method, `destroy` has been added to remove the badge.
 4. `browserAction.sendMessage` and `browserAction.onMessage` are added.
 These are similar to